PiyushMittl/java-TipsandTricks/thread.md

 ```

 ***Question 14:***
-What is producer & consumer and blocking queue.
+What is producer & consumer or blocking queue.

 ***Answer:***